NordicSemiconductor/pc-ble-driver-py/README.md

 To install the latest published version from the Python Package Index simply type:

     pip install pc-ble-driver-py

+**Note**: On Windows, the runtime libraries targeted when building the library must be present when running code using the library.
+If you get an error about missing `MSVC*120.DLL` or `MSVC*140.DLL`, please install the redistributable installer for [Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784) or [Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) respectively.

 ## Compiling from source